Augustinian hypothesis: Clement

 Eusebius also recorded an important tradition from Clement of Alexandria (died c.
 213):

 In the same volumes Clement has found room for a tradition of the primitive authorities of the Church regarding the order of the gospels.
 It is this.
 He used to say that the earliest gospels were those containing the genealogies [Matthew, Luke], while Mark's originated as follows: When, at Rome, Peter had openly preached the word and by the Spirit had proclaimed the gospel, the large audience urged Mark, who had followed him for a long time and remembered what had been said, to write it all down.
 This he did, making his gospel available to all who wanted it.
 When Peter heard about this, he made no objection and gave no special encouragement.
 Last of all, aware that the physical facts had been recorded in the gospels, encouraged by his pupils and irresistibly moved by the Spirit, John wrote a spiritual gospel.

 This source claims multiple authorities of antiquity, not merely Papias; this is taken as evidence against the view that the testimony of the Fathers is based solely upon the witness of Papias.
 Furthermore the tradition of Clement concurs with the significant point of contention: Matthean priority.
 However, Clement conflicts with the Augustinian hypothesis concerning the order of Mark and Luke.
 The Griesbach hypothesis attempts to resolve the difficulty concerning this secondary point of contention by stating Luke wrote before Mark.

 Irenaeus

 Irenaeus, who was familiar with the work of Papias and who knew Polycarp and possibly even the apostle John, wrote: "Now Matthew published also a book of the Gospel among the Hebrews in their own dialect, while Peter and Paul were preaching the gospel in Rome and founding the Church."

+He is quoted by Eusebius (Note: Irenaeus's Against Heresies is available not only as portions quoted by Eusebius, but also in complete Latin copies, although not in the original.) as saying: